CSUF-CPSC254-2017F0506/FacebookShame/src/api/Readme.md

-	names(): will return the first and last name of the friend picurls():will return the url of the friends picture
+	names(): will return the first and last name of the friend picurls():will return the url of the friends picture ids():will return the facebokk id of the friend

 Working on a way to get the username.